Ministry Growth: Create Your Discipleship Strategy (BRETT WRITE)

 Church Growth: How To Create Impactful Church Graphics

-Locus Of Control & Resource Allocation (EditED)
+Locus Of Control & Resource Allocation (Reedited)

 Consider the apostle Paul.
 Nowhere in the New Testament does it say that Paul put his time or energy into getting out of prison.